BlueHost Review – How Reliable is BlueHost as a Shared Host?

 The support response times aren't that impressive, however, and they varied quite a bit, from 10 minutes to an hour.
 The first response has been an auto-generated response in quite a few cases, too.

 BlueHost couldn't remind me that they're actually a very cheap shared host when I tested out the other parts of their overall service, but support was an exception.
-I really missed the efficient, fast, 100% human-powered support that hosts like InMotion Hosting provide.
+I really missed the efficient, fast, 100% skilled human-powered support that hosts like InMotion Hosting provide.

 Concluding this BlueHost Review